 The U.S. Small Business Administration has established a disaster relief portal for businesses that have been affected by a COVID-19-related closure.
 See here for details.

-Comcast has opened up its Xfinity Wi-Fi hotpots for free usage to non-customers, and is offering its Internet Essentials plan to new users for two months free.
+Comcast has opened up its Xfinity Wi-Fi hotpots for free usage to non-customers, and is offering its Internet Essentials plan to new users free for two months (applicants must sign up by June 30).
 It’s also pausing disconnects and uncapping data limits for current customers.

 Non-Essential Travel Limit Extended Statewide